When you look online for advice about numbness after stroke, it’s a little bare out there huh? Why is that?

 Well, numbness and tingling are a couple strange stroke side effects that aren’t well-studied; so doctors can’t really talk about it with confidence.

-Today we’ll discuss the main cause of numbness after stroke and how to fix it.
-Let’s get started.
+To help fill the void, this article will discuss the main cause of numbness after stroke and how to fix it.

 Causes of Numbness After Stroke